Iteam1337/guidelines/DOCKER-CLOUD.md

 ### Services

 Every service should belong to a stack, orphaned services are a bit harder to manage on accounts with a large amount of services.
-We use underscores to separate words.
+We use hyphens (-) to separate words.
 Servies should be named descriptive, mentioning the stack, development cycle and what they are.

 For example, a stack called IteamSE might have these services:
 ```